Related items

 Manage dependencies

-An item's dependencies are displayed in a dedicated dependencies map, and in the item's Relations tab.
+An item's dependencies are displayed in the item's Relations tab, and in a dedicated dependencies map.

 To view the dependencies map, open an item's Details tab and click the View Dependencies button in the toolbar.
 If the button is not displayed, the item does not have any upstream or downstream dependencies.

-In the feature Planning Board, dependent features are marked Dependencies exist .
-For details, see Planning Board feature dependencies.
+In the feature Planning board, features with dependencies are marked Dependencies exist .
+For details, see Planning board feature dependencies.

-In grid view or slim grid view, you can add dependency fields to the grid using Choose columns.
+To keep track of items with dependencies, you can add dependency fields to a grid using Choose columns.
 For details, see Grids and views.

 Back to top